yyc-git/3DProgramPattern/packages/ECS模式/draft.md

-NormalHero = no WingComponent
+NormalHero = no FlyComponent
-SuperHero = with WingComponent
+SuperHero = with FlyComponent

 3. ECS pattern